-The Jewish population in Argentina has fluctuated in numbers since its peak in the mid 20th century but the community has an endurable influence on the country’s culture, media and cuisine.
+The Jewish population in Argentina has fluctuated since its peak in the mid 20th century but the community continues to have an endurable influence on the country’s culture, media and cuisine.

 Jewish life is particularly lively in Buenos Aires, where 8.2% of the population is Jewish.
 The star of David identifies Jewish-owned businesses in the Once and Abasto business districts, the Argentine capital’s equivalent of New York’s Lower East Side.

-While Buenos Aires is the focal-point of Jewish life in Argentina, synagogues and Judaic community organizations can also be found in a number of provincial capitals throughout the country.
+While Buenos Aires is the focal-point of Jewish life in Argentina, synagogues and Judaic community organizations can be found in a number of provincial capitals throughout the country.

 Argentine Jews in Sports, Film & TV

 Football/soccer is practically religion in Argentina.
 Jewish participation in the sport grew out of the city’s social and sporting clubs and was key to the assimilation of new arrivals from Eastern Europe.

-More than half of Argentina’s professional Jewish athletes have been football players.
+More than half of Argentina’s Jewish professional athletes were football players.
 Those who follow South American football will be familiar with Jose Peckerman, former Argentinos Juniors player and manager of Colombia’s national team.
 Another name is Juan ‘Juampi’ Sorin, former World Cup national team player and coach who currently works as an announcer for ESPN.

 Other prominent professional athletes that have gained famed in Argentina include Olympic Bronze medal and World Cup winner in female field hockey, Giselle Andrea Kañevsky.
 She’s the granddaughter of Rabbi Chaim Kanievsky, one of the most prominent rabbinic authorities in Ultra-orthodox Judaism.

 The former kibbbutznik known as the ‘Iron Barbie’ defended the super flyweight title six times and was invited by former president Cristina Kirchner to the Casa Rosada.
 Today she’s a TV boxing announcer for Argentina’s public television station.

 One of two Argentine Jews in the International Jewish Sports Hall of Fame is Daniela Yael Krukower, a Women’s World Judo Champion.
 The other was 1930s Austrian table tennis champ Erwin Kohn, who fled to Argentina in 1938 to become the country’s champion until 1952.